ghli22/stuff/README.md

 + Designed to take up system resources
 + Discrete
 + easily remove generated files
-	+ no collateral, provided there's no other files that began with 'a'
+	+ no collateral, provided there's no other files that began with 'aaa'
-	+ just run `rm a*` in a shell
+	+ just run `rm aaa*` in a shell
++ you may have to restart to stop the program